Presidential Election Resources

-Use these curated, non-partisan teaching resources to help students to learn about the local and federal midterm election processes, understand the power of their vote, and become active participants in our constitutional democracy.
+Use these curated, nonpartisan teaching resources to help students learn about state, local, and federal election processes, understand the power of their voice and the vote, and become engaged participants in our nation’s constitutional democracy.

-Your students may be too young to register to vote, but it’s never too early to learn about what it takes to get to the ballot.
+Your students may be too young to register to vote, but it’s never too early to learn about the voting process.
 In this activity, students will learn about how registration and voting work in their state, and create their own flyer.

 iCivics Election Games